Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `DB_HOST`

-  The database host is to connect application.
-Its value must be host(ip) where your database server is running.
-For example `127.0.0.1`
+  The Database host to which application will connect.
+Its value must be host(ip) at which your database server is running.
+For example `127.0.0.1`.
+If you are running the application using docker, use database service name `db` as host.

 * `DB_PORT`